Tomdye/dojo2-todo-mvc/readme.md

 ## Running

-To run the app, run the following commands and spin up an HTTP server (e.g. python -m SimpleHTTPServer) and visit http://localhost/.../build/src/.
+To run the app, execute the following commands and spin up an HTTP server (e.g. python -m SimpleHTTPServer) and visit http://localhost/.../build/src/.

 ```
 cd /path/to/todomvc